-NAV CANADA has a Code of Conduct and Conflict of Interest Guidelines for Directors and Officers which is designed to govern the conduct of all directors and officers, and the disclosure and avoidance of conflicts of interest.
+The Code of Conduct is designed to govern the conduct of all directors and officers, and the disclosure and avoidance of conflicts of interest.
 This disclosure is updated annually, or more frequently, as required.
 All of the Company's directors and officers have signed a Code of Conduct and Conflict of Interest declaration.
-During fiscal 2017, no proceedings were taken against any director or officer by the Board under the Code of Conduct and Conflict of Interest Guidelines.
+During fiscal 2020, no proceedings were taken against any director or officer by the Board under the Code of Conduct.

-In addition, NAV CANADA has a Code of Business Conduct which applies to all directors, officers and employees of the Company.
-Copies of both the Code of Conduct and Conflict of Interest Guidelines and the Code of Business Conduct are available on the Company's website and on SEDAR at www.sedar.com.
-The Corporate Governance Committee has responsibility for reviewing with the Board and management the results of an annual review of compliance with the Code of Conduct and Conflict of Interest Guidelines for directors and officers.
+In addition, NAV CANADA has a Code of Business Conduct (Code of Business Conduct) which applies to all directors, officers and employees of the Company.
+Copies of both the Code of Conduct and the Code of Business Conduct are available on the Company's website and on SEDAR at www.sedar.com.
+The Corporate Governance Committee has responsibility for reviewing with the Board and management the results of an annual review of compliance with the Code of Conduct.